Charles Weiler

-Charel Weiler (born 18 September 1986) is a Luxembourgish politician of the Christian Social People's Party (CSV).
+Charles Weiler, also known as Charel Weiler (born 18 September 1986) is a Luxembourgish politician of the Christian Social People's Party (CSV).
 Since 2023, he has served as a member of the Chamber of Deputies from the North constituency.
 He also serves as mayor of Diekirch since 2023.

-He is the son of fellow CSV politician Lucien Weiler, who served as President of the Chamber of Deputies from 2004 to 2009.
+He is the son of fellow CSV politician Lucien Weiler (1951-2026), who served as President of the Chamber of Deputies from 2004 to 2009.